 Do we need less sleep as we get older?

-A good night’s sleep is essential for our health as this is when our body restores and repairs itself which helps to prevent disease; as well as performing memory consolidation and renewal, improving our concentration and memory formation.
+It's an undisputed fact that a good night’s sleep is essential for our health as this is when our body restores and repairs itself which helps to prevent disease; as well as performing memory consolidation and renewal, which improves our concentration and memory formation.

 It’s not just changing sleep patterns that can disturb our sleep as we get older, illness and medication can also prevent us from getting enough sleep.
 Common issues include discomfort or pain from a chronic illness, anxiety, restless leg syndrome, sleep apnea and the need to go to the loo (Nocturia).
 Many medicines that we may be required to take as we get older also have the unfortunate side effect of keeping us awake at night.